quicwg/base-drafts/draft-ietf-quic-qpack.md

 received.

-The Header Acknowledgement and Stream Cancellation instructions permit the encoder to evict entries to which no unacknowledged references remain (see
+The Header Acknowledgement and Stream Cancellation instructions permit the encoder to remove references to entries in the dynamic table.
+When entries have zero references they are no longer considered blocking (see
 {{blocked-insertion}}).

 #### New Table Entries

 After receiving new table entries on the encoder stream, the decoder chooses when to emit Insert Count Increment instructions (see
 {{insert-count-increment}}).
-Emitting an instruction after adding each new dynamic table entry will provide the timeliest feedback to the encoder, but could be redundant with other decoder feedback.
+Emitting this instruction after adding each new dynamic table entry will provide the timeliest feedback to the encoder, but could be redundant with other decoder feedback.
 By delaying an Insert Count Increment instruction, the decoder might be able to coalesce multiple Insert